semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

 <IpAddresses />

-Alternatively, you can use the [Semgrep Network Broker](/docs/semgrep-ci/network-broker) to facilitate secure access with Semgrep instead of allowlisting these IP addresses.
+#### Allowlists when using Semgrep Network Broker

+The [Semgrep Network Broker](/docs/semgrep-ci/network-broker) facilities secure access with Semgrep, and its use can replace the allowlisting of the IP addresses required for ingress.
+The Network Broker, however, only facilitates requests from Semgrep to your network and *doesn't* assist with requests originating from your network, including those from your network to Semgrep.

+In other words, the only address you would have to allow inbound is `wireguard.semgrep.dev` on UDP port `51820`, but depending on how restrictive your network is, you may need to allowlist all of the egress IP addresses provided in [IP addresses](#ip-addresses).

 #### Features that require inbound network connectivity